Introduction

 Lateral STEMI: ECG Patterns and Diagnostic Importance

 Looking ahead to 2026, the integration of AI in detecting lateral heart attacks is expected to further refine diagnostic procedures.
 This will enable healthcare professionals to swiftly identify individuals in need of urgent care.
-As emergency medicine evolves, the emphasis on precise ECG interpretation remains essential, particularly for conditions like lateral myocardial infarction that may present with subtler symptoms.
+As emergency medicine evolves, the emphasis on precise ECG interpretation remains essential, particularly for conditions like STEMI that may present with subtler symptoms.
 The ongoing development of AI tools aims to tackle these challenges, ultimately enhancing patient outcomes and resource management in emergency settings.

 Right Ventricular STEMI: ECG Findings and Management